christian970/Kafka_foot/README.md

 ```
 4 - Check in the control center that the plugin has been added

-5 - Add the connector as follow :
+5 - Add the connector as follow : (for JSON format values)
 ```
 curl -X POST http://localhost:8083/connectors -H "Content-Type: application/json" -d '{
  "name": "simple-elasticsearch-connector",